EngineerBetter/introspection/stories.md

 What is it that the customer can do after the story, that they couldn't do before?

-## Does this story deliver user value?
+## Does this story deliver customer value?

-If any story does not, to the best estimate of the PM, deliver user value, then we're abusing the trust of business stakeholders.
+If any story does not, to the best estimate of the PM, deliver customer value, then we're abusing the trust of business stakeholders.
 Any time we dress up a chore as a story, we're lying to the product owner.

 ## Does this story express a value statement?

-Stories must express user value in a testable statement.
+Stories must express customer value in a testable statement.
 Stories must not be imperative instructions of "_do the thing_", as these instructions are meaningless to non-technical staff and could be chores in disguise.

 * Good: I can cross the river.
 * Bad: Build a bridge.